-Dr. Sklarew organized the first Tidal Potomac River Ecosystem Health and Recovery Research Symposium, in addition to hosting various regional environmental stewardship events, e.g., the first mid-Atlantic Marine Debris Summit, the 12th Trash-free Potomac Watershed Summits, the first NoVA Outside Green Schools Expo and the 2012 Earth Force Youth Summit for Arlington and Alexandria counties, Virginia.
-He played recurrent advisory, organizational and/or presenting roles for other Mason-based learning events for NoVA Outside and Our Task as well as Mason's Social Innovation Program, Benjamin Franklin Transatlantic Fellows Initiative and Washington Youth Summit on the Environment.
-For Arlington County, Virginia, Dr. Sklarew created Operation Rain Barrel (engaging all public schools in painting rain barrels that were auctioned to raise funds for their students' college scholarships) as well as the Arlington Green Patriot Award (annually recognizing a business, a citizen and a school contributing to sustainability in the county).
+Dr. Sklarew organized the first Tidal Potomac River Ecosystem Health and Recovery Research Symposium, in addition to hosting various regional environmental stewardship events, e.g., the first NoVA Outside Green Schools Expo and the 2012 Earth Force Youth Summit for Arlington and Alexandria counties, Virginia.
+He played recurrent advisory, organizational and/or presenting roles for other Mason-based learning events for NoVA Outside and Our Task as well as Mason's Social Innovation Program and the Washington Youth Summit on the Environment.
+For Arlington County, Virginia, Dr. Sklarew created Operation Rain Barrel (engaging all public schools in painting rain barrels that were auctioned to raise funds for students' college scholarships) as well as the Arlington Green Patriot Award (annually recognizing a business, a citizen and a school contributing to sustainability in the county).
 He also served as co-PI for the development of a student-built experimental rooftop rain garden atop a parking deck at Mason's Fairfax campus.